 “Each of us on the NextGen Committee brings something special to the table.
 We’re each making our own unique brushstrokes on the canvas that is Daddy Ray’s legacy."

 McCall Langford, granddaughter of Ray C. Anderson

-Most recently, in April 2019 the NextGen Committee issued a call for proposals for one $100,000 grant to fund work in the 2020 calendar year for new or existing programs that will help to reduce global warming, whether through direct carbon avoidance, climate communication, climate education, industry engagement, or otherwise.
-The winner of that grant is the Inga Foundation.
+Most recently, in April 2020 the NextGen Committee issued a call for proposals for one $100,000 grant to to fund work in the 2021 calendar year for new or existing programs that will help to reduce global warming, whether through direct carbon avoidance, climate communication, climate education, industry engagement, or otherwise.

 “Clearly we are not the biggest players, but we can find success in the multiplier effects.
 The rate at which the NextGen has been able to focus its efforts on addressing global warming and climate change education has proven effective."